Sergei Korolev: Criticism

-Engineer Sergei Khrushchev, son of former Soviet Premier Nikita Khrushchev, explained in an interview some shortcomings of Korolev's approach, which in his opinion is why the Soviets didn't land on the Moon:
+Engineer Sergei Khrushchev, son of former Soviet Premier Nikita Khrushchev, explained in an interview some of the shortcomings he discerned in Korolev's approach, which in his opinion was why the Soviets didn't land on the Moon:

 Another reason the Soviet crewed lunar program didn't succeed was the rivalry between Korolev and Vladimir Chelomey.
 Their animosity was due to the intolerable persona of both men, and their desire for leadership at any cost.
 The two never said a harsh word about each other either in public or in private, but toppled each other's projects in any way possible.
 Instead of dividing competencies and responsibilities and cooperating in order to pursue the same goal, the two struggled for leadership in the space program.
 According to Khrushchev, who worked for Chelomey and knew both men well, they both would have preferred the Americans to land on the Moon first rather than their rival.